Aylur/ags/docs/guide/bundling.md

 - sass: importing `.scss` files will go through the sass transpiler and be inlined as a string that contains valid css
   - uses the `sass` executable found on $PATH
 - blp: importing `.blp` files will go through [blueprint](https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/) and be inlined as a string that contains valid xml template definitions

-AGS also defines a global `SRC` variable which will be replaced by the value of the `--src` flag.
+- inline: importing with `inline:/path/to/file` will inline the contents of the file as a string

-By default it will point to the directory of `entryfile`.
+AGS defines `SRC` by default which by default will point to the directory of `entryfile`.
+It can be overriden with `-d "SRC='/path/to/source'"`

 ```js
 #!/usr/bin/ags run